PillowD/autohotkey/README.md

 v2_Command_line_parameter ;   use Win-R or a cmd window to pass command line params to the script working code

+v2_continuation lines working code ; how to make multiple line variables working code

 V2_Chrome_winmove ;   demo of winmaximise, winminimize, winmove and winrestore on a chrome window working code

 v2_Format ;   Format working code

 v2_IF.ahk ;    IF working code

-v2_IF - Winexist and !.ahk ;	  If with Winexist and !Winexist
+v2_IF - Winexist and !.ahk ;	  If with Winexist and !Winexist working code

 v2_inline_ini.ahk ;   save ini values inside the script working code